Wildlife

 Yaqui Black-headed Snake, Tantilla yaquia.
 Photo: froggy143, iNaturalist, CC BY.

-The Yaqui Black-headed Snake (Tantilla yaquia) is a nonvenomous small black-headed snake.
-In Arizona, it is found in southeastern Arizona, specifically in the Canelo Hills and the following mountain ranges: Pajarito, Atascosa, Santa Rita, Mule, Chiricahua, Swisshelm, Pedregosa, and Pelon.
-Adults are small, reaching a maximum total length of approximately 325 mm (13″).
+Yaqui Black-headed Snake (Tantilla yaquia) is a tiny southeastern Tantilla from the Canelo Hills and several borderland ranges, including the Pajarito, Atascosa, Santa Rita, Mule, Chiricahua, Swisshelm, Pedregosa, and Pelon.
+Adults reach about 325 mm (13 inches).

 Key detailWhat to look for